 This keyword applies only to SERIES-PIU terminals.
-If this code word is specified for other induction terminal types, a message will be issued and the
+If this code word is specified for other induction terminal types, a message will be issued and the keyword will be changed to ZONE-RECIRC.

 See also ZONE-FAN-RUN and ZONE-FAN-CTRL for more information on configuring PIU terminals.